Tashfiniya Madrasa: Decoration

 The zellij decoration of the madrasa is evidence that Zayyanid tilemakers in Tlemcen had an advanced mastery of their craft and of the geometry required to create these mosaics.
 The same style of zellij has been found on later Zayyanid and Marinid monuments in the city, including on the portal of the Sidi Bu Madyan Mosque and in a fragment uncovered in 2008 at the Mechouar Palace, all dating from the 14th century.
 A very similar style of zellij is also found, exceptionally, in the decoration of a portal in the madrasa-zawiya of Chellah, the dynastic necropolis of the Marinids near present-day Rabat, which suggests that a workshop of craftsmen from Tlemcen may have been working for the Marinids around this time.

+A contemporary description of the madrasa is provided by the Andalusi traveler Abdallah ibn al-Sabbah, who visited Tlemcen and extolled the building as a "paradise on earth," distinguished by its solid construction, muqarnas (stalactite-vaulted) ceilings, and doors inlaid with ornamental decoration.
+He mentions a basin at the center of the madrasa filled with fresh water whose purity and clarity was such that one could see one’s face reflected in it.
+He designated the institution as the "Madrasa of Sidi Sa'id al-Uqbani" (d. c.
+1408), likely because of the close association of this renowned scholar and qadi with the madrasa, where he held a teaching position.